 Dual Degree Program in Medicine

-The program leading toward an M.D./Ph.D. degree offered by the School of Medicine, University of California, Davis, aims to train physicians to meet respond to, and solve the broad diversity of problems and dilemmas facing current and future health.
+The program leading toward an M.D./Ph.D. degree offered by the School of Medicine, University of California, Davis, aims to train physicians to meet, respond to, and solve the broad diversity of problems and dilemmas facing current and future health.
 The field of study for the Ph.D. portion can be completed in any graduate program offered at Davis, including Immunology.
 To complete the requirements of both degrees, students usually need seven to eight years.
-Completion of course requirements for the PhD and advancement to PhD candidacy can be achieved within 3 quarters (see Dual degree study plan).
-Two competitive fellowships are awarded each year in support of students enrolled in the M.D./Ph.D.
-Program.
+Completion of course requirements for the Ph.D. and advancement to Ph.D. candidacy can be achieved within 3 quarters (see GGI Handbook - Dual degree study plan).
 Information regarding the Ph.D. programs may be obtained from the Dean of Graduate Studies at UC Davis, the individual Graduate Groups, or the chair of the M.D./Ph.D.
 Dual Degree Committee, School of Medicine.

 Dual Degree Program in Veterinary Medicine

-The Veterinary Scientist Training Program (VSTP) of the School of Veterinary Medicine, University of California Davis has at its mission to provide an opportunity for veterinary students enrolled in the School to engage concurrently in a formal scientific training program, thus enabling them to graduate with dual DVM and PhD degrees.
-The goal of the VSTP is to train veterinary scientists who are especially well prepared to help meet evolving scientific, social, ethical, political and humanitarian challenges facing animal and public health care.
-Meeting these challenges requires advanced PhD training in a chosen scientific area in addition to the traditional training received during completion of the DVM degree.
+The Veterinary Scientist Training Program (VSTP), in the School of Veterinary Medicine, University of California Davis has at its mission to provide an opportunity for UC Davis veterinary students to engage concurrently in a formal scientific training program, thus enabling them to graduate with dual D.V.M. and Ph.D. degrees.
+The goal of the VSTP is to train veterinary scientists who are especially well prepared to help meet evolving scientific, social, ethical, political, and humanitarian challenges facing animal and public health care.
+Meeting these challenges requires advanced Ph.D. training in a chosen scientific area, in addition to the traditional training received during completion of the D.V.M. degree.

 Affiliated Research Programs